jenkins-x/jx-docs/content/developing/kube-context.md

  You can do that with the [jx shell](/commands/jx_shell) command which prompts you to pick a different kubernetes context like the  [jx context](/commands/jx_context) command.
 However changes to the namespace and/or cluster made in this shell only affect the current shell only!

- Also [jx shell](/commands/jx_shell) automatically updates your command prompt using  [jx prompt](/commands/jx_prompt) so that its clear your shell has changed the context and/or namespace.
+[jx shell](/commands/jx_shell) also automatically updates your command prompt using [jx prompt](/commands/jx_prompt) so that it is clear your shell has changed the context and/or namespace, and adds bash completion via [jx prompt](/commands/jx_prompt).

 ### Customise your shell